Vertical Farm Basics and Overview

 - open-field farming

 - Cultivation in outdoor fields with no roof or walls.
-It uses the natural environment, such as sunlight and rainwater, and requires a large area of land.
+It uses sunlight, rainwater, and other natural conditions, and requires a wide land area.

 - protected cultivation